Golp-Voxel/Tango-SLM/README.md

 ```python
 CustomImage(User_Image)
 ```
-In the case of the CustomImage it is recuired to send a 2D array of 1280 by 1024 (`User_Image`).
+In the case of the CustomImage it is recuired to send a 1D array(size 1280x1024) that is going to be converted in to a 2D array 1280 by 1024 (`User_Image`).

 To stop the display of the SLM you need to call the following function: